Introduction: The Evolving Chain-of-thought

 Appendix

-One more self-refine style paper
+One more Self-Refine style paper

-Paper: In-Context Principle Learning from Mistakes (ICML Workshop on In-Context Learning, Poster) Code: N/A
+Paper: In-Context Principle Learning from Mistakes (ICML Workshop on In-Context Learning, Poster)

-• Run the LLM in zero-shot CoT fashion multiple times on some questions you have gold answers for
+1. Run the LLM in zero-shot CoT fashion multiple times on some questions you have gold answers for

-• Ask the LLM to evaluate answers against the gold
+2. Ask the LLM to evaluate answers against the gold

-• For each mistake, ask the LLM to generate low-level principles
+3. For each mistake, ask the LLM to generate low-level principles

-• Generate high-level principles from the low-level principles
+4. Generate high-level principles from the low-level principles

 First, the low-level prompt: